code-423n4/docs/bounties/bounty-criteria.md

 # Rules and severity classifications for C4 bug bounty findings

-Any registered warden can submit bugs to Code4rena bug bounties.

-- Only Critical and High risk issues are acceptable
-- Coded runnable PoCs are required

 ## High likelihood

 A finding with high likelihood is defined as a vulnerability purely exploitable by code without social engineering or privileged access, where